 - Some sponsors have additional requirements in order to have their training approved in Vermont; these are italicized in the statements below each sponsor name.

 - The Sponsors marked as BASIC, offer modules that are a starting place for learning the content.
 Some Sponsors continue to add new modules- check their online catalogue.
-Below each paragraph is a list of their approved trainings, sorted by Vermont’s Core knowledge area.

 - All courses are done at your own pace, and you can start and stop as you wish.
 All courses are best viewed using Google or Firefox and high speed internet.
 You must pass the final quiz at the end of each course to get the certificate and credit for the course.